achrafs758/slate/source/index.html.md

 - **data:** This section contains the actual data payload returned by the API.
 The structure and content of this section vary based on the nature of the query.
 For instance, querying project details might return project-specific information, while a request for user profiles could include user-related data.

 ## Returned Attributes

-When you make requests to the Beewant API, you will receive responses that contain various attributes providing information about the requested resource.
-These attributes offer valuable insights into the characteristics and details of the returned data.
-Below are some common attributes you might encounter in the API responses:

-- **id:** A unique identifier assigned to the resource.
-This ID can be useful for referencing and further interactions.
-- **name:** The name or title of the resource, providing a human-readable identifier.
-- **created_at:** The timestamp indicating when the resource was created.
-- **updated_at:** The timestamp indicating the last update to the resource.
-- **status:** The status of the resource, indicating whether it's active, archived, or in another state.
-- **description:** A brief description providing additional context about the resource.
-- **metadata:** Additional metadata associated with the resource, which can include various custom fields or properties.

-These attributes offer a consistent and standardized way to understand and manage the resources returned by the API.

 > Example API Response

 ```json